dustinpfister/blog_posts/_posts/js-booleans.md

 ## 3 - The Boolean Object

 In javaScript there is the Boolean global object that can be used as a constructor with the new keyword, or not.
 When used with the new keyword it will return an object and not a primitive Boolean value.
 The primitive value of the object can be retrieved with the valueOf method, but I can not think of much of any reason to create a Boolean variable this way.
+Never the less when it comes to writing a post on boolean variables I suppose it is called for to cover this topic, as it is something that might pop up now and then here and there when reading various code examples.

 ### 3.1 - Using the Boolean Object as a constructor